Ad Exchange vs SSP

 On the buyer side, a DSP (Demand Side Platform) plays the mirror role to an SSP.
 Advertisers use DSPs to access Ad Exchange or SSP inventory programmatically, set targeting parameters, and bid on impressions at scale.
 The full chain - publisher SSP, Ad Exchange, advertiser DSP - is what makes programmatic advertising function as a real-time system.

-Ad Exchange vs SSP: How to Choose
+SSP vs Ad Exchange: How to Choose

 If you're a publisher looking to monetize digital inventory (display, video, mobile, CTV) you need an SSP.
 It's your interface with the programmatic ecosystem.
 Building a custom SSP gives you full ownership of your monetization logic, your data, and your partner relationships.
 Integrations with Ad Exchanges or DSPs handle the demand side.